U.S. flag

 Back To Top

-17a.
-What if I am unable to provide the amount of capital investment for robotic equipment?
+13a.
+What if the company is unable to provide the amount of capital investment for robotic equipment?

 Estimates are acceptable.
 However, if you are unable to report the capital expenditures for some or all of the robotic equipment the company purchased, please leave the value box blank and explain in the remarks section of the question and include the type(s) of robotic equipment the company purchased.